DisArt, ACLU of Michigan to File Formal Complaint of Discrimination against Peter Meijer

 To acknowledge the need for a safe space for the rich and difficult conversation our community is having around issues of disability, identity, sexuality, exploitation and discrimination, Vyn and Smit announced a three part series of Community Conversation Events.

-“We need to amplify the voice of the Down syndrome community, the LGBTQ community, the Drag community, the Disabled community, as well as include the voices of dissent in a meaningful and productive way.”
+“We need to amplify the voice of the Down syndrome community, the LGBTQ community, the Drag community, the disability community, as well as include the voices of dissent in a meaningful and productive way.”
 Said Smit, “we must keep a safe space open for the conversations our community is having around these issues.”

 The following events are scheduled to take place at Little Space Studio located at 111 Division Ave S, Grand Rapids, MI 49503